 + Newborn medical care for one year

 Studies show that 42% of births in developing countries occur without medical assistance.
 In Thomazeau 98% of mothers deliver their babies alone at home.
-An OB/GYN hospital will provide women in this region with a safe place to deliver their baby surrounded by a medical staff with
+An OB/GYN hospital will provide women in this region with a safe place to deliver their babies surrounded by a medical staff with

 Partner with us to save + touch more lives!

 THE IMPACT OF MATERNAL HEALTH

 Most people in Thomazeau practice Voodoo.
 It plays a significant role in shaping their beliefs about sickness and health, resulting in disastrous consequences for followers.

 A mother in a village delivered extremely premature twins, both weighing 2 pounds.
 The twins were barely hanging onto life and weren’t strong enough to breastfeed.
 The mom wasn’t enrolled in our Maternal Health program, so she didn’t have an education on dealing with sick, premature babies.

 The grandmother fed one twin a Voodoo healing potion to “speed up” her recovery.
 It killed her immediately.

 By the grace of God, one of the twins, Luvca, is a growing, healthy girl.
-Our Maternal Health staff has helped improve her health & educated Gina on daily steps she can take to raise Luvca and other strong children for His glory in the future.
+Our Maternal Health staff has helped improve her health and educated Gina on daily steps she can take to raise Luvca and other strong children for His glory in the future.